10,000 hours. That’s how many hours Malcolm Gladwell famously said it takes to do a thing well.

 This is the “fake it til you make it” stage of learning when you begin to deeply understand something, but often by trial and error.
 During this stage of learning, guidance is critical so the learner can get the information they need and receive corrections as necessary.

 In the associative stage of motor learning, the learner takes in less verbal information and begins to make nuanced adjustments to their behavior.
 As the second step in the stages of learning, a skill is honed in increments, so while gains in performance are less impressive than in the cognitive stage of motor learning, this is where people get really good at things, moving beyond beginner status.

 For star athletes, this stage of motor learning is perpetual, since there is always improvement to be made, small gains to conquer, and tweaks to enhance performance.
 The same might be said of any type of employee who needs motor skill acquisition to get the job done: the food worker in the frontlines, the warehouse employee, or the retail associate who has to react automatically when a shoplifter strikes.
 Over time, their skill may require honing as the environment changes and challenges shift.

 Stage 3: The autonomous stage

 The final stage of motor learning is autonomy, which is when people arrive at the place where their motor performance becomes automatic and little cognitive processing is required to get the job done.
-After enough repetitive practice, performance becomes largely unconscious — and hopefully smooth.
+As one of the final stages of learning, the principle is that after enough repetitive practice, performance becomes largely unconscious — and hopefully smooth.